 Dynamic content on website

-This makes for a far more engaging, interactive website, especially when compared to static content that never changes.
+This makes for a far more engaging, interactive website than static content that never changes.
 This is because the dynamic elements on your site frequently update or change, as they pull in the relevant content from a datasource.
 So visitors get more relevant, up-to-date content.

 As you can probably already guess, there are many different types of dynamic content, and there are a variety of different dynamic elements that you can add to your website to keep it ‘fresh’.
 In this post, though, we’re just going to focus on dynamic galleries.
 A dynamic gallery is a photo gallery on your site, where the images update to show new content based on changes made to the datasource.